 Hertsmere Address Search is updated with all new addresses from the LLPG once a month, so if your property is a new build, do not panic; it may not have been uploaded yet, or the developer may not have submitted a street naming and numbering application.

 It is best to contact us just to be on the safe side.

-My address is on Royal Mail's Postcode Finder but I can't find it on your database
+Your address is on Royal Mail's Postcode Finder but you can't find it on our database

 Royal Mail’s Postcode Finder is not an official address database, it is just a list of mail delivery points (letter boxes) which they deliver to.

 If your address appears on their database, but not ours, then you should contact us immediately.

 All street naming and numbering applications are processed in line with current addressing standards, so as much as we will try and accommodate your request for a certain address, it may not always be possible.

 Hertsmere has statutory responsibilities and powers, within the context of adoptive legislation, to provide a number or name to a property, so should you decide to use a Royal Mail issued address instead of a council one then you do so at your own risk.
 Not only can using an unofficial, unregistered, address affect your credit score and your right to vote, but you will be liable for any costs or damages ie changing passports and driving licences, should we be required to change your address to comply with addressing standards.

 "My address is correct on the Royal Mail website, wrong on my Land Registry Official Copies and wrong on the Ordnance Survey basemap" - this is a very common problem and one we want to try and address.